tpaidich/tiny-transformer/README.md

 # Tiny Transformer

-A minimal Transformer encoder built from scratch in PyTorch — designed to demystify how attention works.
+A minimal Transformer encoder built from scratch in PyTorch — designed to break down how attention works.
 This project includes training on real sentiment data and visualizing learned attention patterns across layers.

 - Custom Self-Attention Layer
 - Multi-layer Encoder with LayerNorm and Feedforward blocks